- SOFIA GUBAIDULINA Fairytale Poem for orchestra

 - PYOTR ILYICH TCHAIKOVSKY Piano Concerto No. 1 in B-flat minor, Op.
 23

 - Antonín Dvořák Symphony No. 7 in D minor, Op.
 70

 - In-person event

-In recognition and thanks for invaluable donor support, the NAC Orchestra grants insider access to donors to audit a working rehearsal in Southam Hall.
+In recognition and thanks for invaluable donor support, the NAC Orchestra and NAC Dance grants insider access to donors to audit a working rehearsal in Southam Hall.
 Often, an artist or member of the artistic team gives insights into the creative process and invites questions from donors.
 Seating is limited.

 Elinor Rufeizen replaces Eva Ollikainen on the podium

 The artistry of Venezuelan-born pianist and NACO creative partner Gabriela Montero might well defy description, but it is always magically rewarding.
 Her masterful execution of classical repertoire and her uncanny ability to improvise complicated musical pieces in real time, often based on themes suggested by her audience, make her truly a one-of-a-kind musician.
 In Montero’s hands, Tchaïkovsky’s beloved Piano Concerto No. 1 moves effortlessly between the enchanting, the titanic, and the lyrical.

 The Russian composer Sofia Gubaidulina’s Fairytale Poem was inspired by the Czech children’s story of a piece of chalk destined to write boring mathematical equations and language exercises all day, despairing that it would ever reach the dream to which it aspired—to create “wonderful castles, beautiful gardens… and the sea” before it became too small to continue.
 “It seemed so symbolic [of] an artist’s fate,” Gubaidulina wrote.